History, tourist information, and nearby accommodation

 The most impressive part of Norham is the strong, square, central keep, known as the Great Tower, restored in the 16th century.
 The north face of the Great Tower has completely collapsed, probably because this part of the keep bore the brunt of the 1513 bombardment and was not repaired to the same standard as the south part of the building.

 There are two wards; an outer ward which leads over a moated drawbridge to the inner ward.
-In the inner ward is the remains of a bishop's hall and the imposing keep.
+In the inner ward are the remains of a bishop's hall and the imposing keep.
 Below the keep are later artillery emplacements overlooking the River Tweed.

 About Norham Castle